-- 1. Remove the two (2) screws (one on each side of the cover) with a Phillips screwdriver. - 2.
-Loosen the thumbscrew on the rear panel to release the cover from the chassis. - 3.
-Firmly hold the cover and slide it towards the rear panel about half an inch until it is disengaged from the chassis. - 4.
-Lift the cover from the chassis.
+1. Remove the two (2) screws on both sides of the rear cover with a Phillips screwdriver.

+- 2. Push and hold the cover buttons down on the rear cover. - 3.
+Slide the rear cover towards the rear panel to disengage it from the chassis, then lift the rear cover to completely remove it from the chassis.

-2.1.2 Removing the backplane cover
+2.1.2 Removing the mid cover

-- 1. Remove the two (2) screws (one on each side of the cover) with a Phillips screwdriver. - 2.
-Hold both ends of the cover (A) and lift from the chassis (B).
+1. Remove the two (2) screws on both sides of the mid cover with a Phillips screwdriver.

+- 2. Push the buttons on both sides to release the mid cover from the chassis. - 3.
+Lift the mid cover to completely remove it from the chassis.

-2.2 Air duct(s)
+2.2 Air ducts

-2.2.1 Removing the air duct
+2.2.1 Removing the air duct (for standard model)